athertahir/aws/Episode_6/06_Hosting WordPress Using Amazon S3.md

 Task 3: Log in to your Amazon EC2 instance
 ------------------------------------------

 In this task, you log in to your Amazon EC2 instance.
-You can creata new or use the existing one.
+You can creat a new or use the existing one.
 Public IP address of the instance is needed.

 ### Windows users: Using SSH to connect